Derek Sanderson: Boston Bruins (1968–1972)

 After brief stints with the Bruins in the two previous seasons, Sanderson earned a permanent roster spot in the 1967–68 campaign.
 The 21-year-old scored 24 goals and 49 points in 71 games.
 He also had 98 penalty minutes, establishing himself as something of a "tough guy".
 Sanderson was awarded the Calder Memorial Trophy as the Rookie of the Year, an honor that his teammate Orr had claimed the previous year.
 It remains the only time in Bruins history that they had consecutive Calder winners.

 Although Sanderson had been an elite scorer in junior hockey, the Bruins already boasted the most potent offense in hockey when he joined the club.
 Instead, head coach Harry Sinden had a different vision for him, one as a valuable multi-purpose center who could neutralize the top center men in the league, dominate the face-off dot, help kill penalties at a high rate, unnerve opponents with physical if not chippy play and contribute at the offensive end on a regular basis.
 Sanderson would become a fixture on the third line, often paired with left wing Wayne Carleton or Don Marcotte and right wing Ed Westfall throughout his Bruins career.
 In particular, Westfall and Sanderson developed an uncommon chemistry that allowed them to become one of the most accomplished penalty-killing tandems in league history.
-Sanderson also became one of the first NHL center's to focus and excel in winning faceoffs.
+Sanderson also became one of the first NHL centers to focus on and excel in winning faceoffs.